Monday, November 23, 2020

 Sairek flinched at that.
 “My mother was cremated too, because her body was deteriorating so fast.
 Might not have been nothing left...”

 “Perhaps, but she still survived for a few years after her symptoms began.
 This guy survived less than three weeks.
-Not to mention having gone mentally insane.
-There was no 'accelerated aging' symptom.”
+Not to mention having gone mentally insane before that point.
+There was no 'accelerated aging' symptom.
+Plus, you're here, born and still alive and as I can see, not a walking mass of mushroom.”

 Nayleen had begun the preparations of starting to peel things in a pot again, but she glanced up as she spoke.
 “So, technically, Avotash could just set fire to this place and the threat would more or less be gone?”